-In November of 2020, the court overseeing MBIA Corp.'s litigation against Credit Suisse Securities (USA) LLC and DLJ Mortgage Capital, Inc. (collectively, "Credit Suisse"), issued a decision declaring that MBIA Corp. had succeeded at trial in establishing that a majority of the loans in the HEMT 2007-2 RMBS transaction sponsored by Credit Suisse were ineligible.
-In January of 2021, the Court issued an order declaring that Credit Suisse was liable to MBIA Corp. for approximately \$604 million in damages.
-On February 9, 2021, the parties to the litigation entered into a settlement agreement pursuant to which Credit Suisse paid MBIA Corp. \$600 million and on February 11, 2021, the court entered an order dismissing the case.
+In January of 2021, the Court overseeing MBIA Corp.'s litigation against Credit Suisse Securities (USA) LLC and DLJ Mortgage Capital, Inc. (collectively, "Credit Suisse"), involving the ineligibility of a majority of the loans in the HEMT 2007-2 RMBS transaction sponsored by Credit Suisse, issued an order declaring that Credit Suisse was liable to MBIA for approximately \$604 million in damages.
+In February of 2021, the parties to the litigation entered into a settlement agreement pursuant to which Credit Suisse paid MBIA Corp. \$600 million, and the Court entered an order dismissing the case.
 Refer to "Note 6: Loss and Loss Adjustment Expense Reserves" for a discussion of the Company's Credit Suisse put-back claims.